Haldane Martin designs Kunjani Wines – a new design landmark on the Stellenbosch wine route

 The front patio of the building is accented by red Zulu Mama chairs designed by Haldane Martin surrounding a round concrete table from Weylandts.
 Frameless glass entrance doors are flanked by Wiid Design’s Soma planters by Indigenus.

-The entrance foyer has a black and red steel Doktor and Misses Lala drinks cabinet.
+The entrance foyer has a black and red steel Dokter and Misses Lala drinks cabinet.
 A charcuterie fridge features an oak chopping block and shelving designed by Haldane Martin.

 The bathroom has a contemporary design with black sanitaryware and dark wood, a zigzag vanity, and a round mirror hung on a leather strap by Dark Horse.